jpegleg/dwarven-toolbox/README.md

 - steelforgeoff - XChaCha20Poly1305 decryption + Argon2 - file input, protected user password input km, plaintext to file output (binary)
 - hexon - hex encode a file (binary) and write to a new hex file
 - hexoff - hex decode a hex file and write to a new file (binary)
-- clean - remove newlines and returns from file or STDIN, output to file (binary)
+- clean - remove newlines and returns from file or STDIN, output to file (binary), inplace overwrite
-- toggle - flip bits in a file (binary)
+- toggle - flip bits in a file (binary), inplace overwrite
-- pack - gzip compress or decompress (inflate) a file (binary)
+- pack - gzip compress or decompress (inflate) a file (binary), inplace overwrite

 <b>Some of the included utilities do not ensure privacy, security, or quality.
 Use for (educational|research) purposes unless you really know what you are doing.</b>